chanceAhmedRagabsystem/Teacher-Control-System/README.md

 * add groups.
 * check the absence and expenses of each student and can modify it.
 * interact with parents.

-Here're some of the project's best features of the student version:

-*   Registering the absence of the student by scanning the code provided by the teacher if he is inside the place of explanation and in the period specified for the lesson.
-*   show him the absence and expenses.

-Here're some of the project's best features of the parent version:

-*   show him the absence and expenses of their childern.

 <h2>💻 Built with</h2>